Trump family business profits from reelection bid amid pandemic

 On March 31 and April 1, Trump Victory – a joint fundraising committee between the Trump campaign and Republican National Committee – made a series of 43 separate payments to Trump Hotel Collection totaling more than $380,000 according to the joint fundraising committee's latest quarterly filing with the Federal Election Commission.
 The records describe the payments as "facility rentals" and range from more than $2,600 to $10,000 each.
 The same filing reveals another payment of more than $19,000 to the Trump Hotel Collection at the beginning of March, bringing the total spent by the committee at Trump properties to more than $400,000 in the second quarter of the year.

 According to Trump Victory, the 43 payments made over those two dates were for events that had "already happened."
-An official declined to give more specific detail when asked further questions by CBS News.
+According to a source familiar with the arrangement, the payments needed to be broken up because Mar-a-Lago's credit card machine caps at $10,000.

 Apart from its joint fundraising committee, the Trump campaign committee has also been making payments to Trump properties since the president began his first presidential bid in 2015.
 Over the past two years, the Trump campaign has spent about $940,000 at Trump businesses.
 One of its larger payments is a recurring monthly payment of $37,541 to Trump Tower for rent of campaign facilities.
 The campaign has also made several payments amounting to more than $86,000 to the Trump Corporation for "legal & IT consulting."